kkirchheim/pytorch-ood/paper/paper.md

 metrics = benchmark.evaluate(
   [gen, msp],
   loader_kwargs={"batch_size": 64},
-  device="cuda",
+  device=device,
   cache=True
 )

 print(metrics)
 ```
-Required datasets and weights will be downloaded automatically.
+The model weights and the OpenOOD CIFAR-10 benchmark datasets are downloaded automatically.
 Since both detectors used in this example implement the `LogitsDetector` interface, logits will be extracted from the deep neural network only once and then passed through both detectors.